run-llama/llama_index/docs/core_modules/model_modules/llms/root.md

 LlamaIndex offers integrations with nearly every LLM, but it can be often unclear if the LLM will work well out of the box, or if further customization is needed.

-The tables below attempt to validate the experience with various LlamaIndex features for various LLMs.
+The tables below attempt to validate the **initial** experience with various LlamaIndex features for various LLMs.
 These notebooks serve as a best attempt to gauge performance, as well as how much effort and tweaking is needed to get things to function properly.

 Generally, paid APIs such as OpenAI or Anthropic are viewed as more reliable.
 However, local open-source models have been gaining popularity due to their customizability and approach to transparency.